-- a) debt securities according to a Hold-to-Collect-and-Sell business model which have passed the SPPItest; - b) shareholdings, which cannot be qualified for control, connection and joint control, which are not held for trading, for which the option has been taken for designation at fair value with impact on overall profitability; - c) financial activities according to a Hold-to-Collect-and-Sell business model, which have passed the SPPI test.
+- a. debt securities according to a Hold-to-Collect-and-Sell business model which have passed the SPPI test; - b. shareholdings, which cannot be qualified for control, connection and joint control, which are not held for trading, for which the option has been taken for designation at fair value with impact on overall profitability; - c. financial activities according to a Hold-to-Collect-and-Sell business model, which have passed the SPPI test.

 Reclassifications to other categories of financial assets are only possible if the entity changes its business model for the management of financial assets.
 In such cases, which are likely to be very infrequent, financial assets may be reclassified from the category measured at fair value with impact on the income statement into one of the other two categories envisaged by IFRS 9 ("financial assets valued at amortised cost" or "financial assets measured at fair value with an impact on total profitability").
 The transfer value is represented by the fair value at the time of the reclassification.
 In the case of reclassification from the category in question to that of amortised cost, the cumulative gain (loss) recorded in the valuation reserve is adjusted to reflect the fair value of the financial asset at the date of the reclassification.
-In the case of reclassification in the fair value category with impact on the income statement, the cumulative gain (loss) recorded previously in the valuation reserve is reclassified from equity to profit (loss) for the year.
+In the case of reclassification to the income statement, the cumulative gain (loss) recorded previously in the valuation reserve is reclassification from the fair value category with impact on the income statement, the cumulative gain (loss) recorded previously in the valuation reserve is reclassification from the fair value category with impact on the income statement, the cumulative gain (loss) recorded previously in the valuation reserve is reclassified from equity to profit (loss) for the year.